One thing is certain when you have a yard, eventually you will need a pruner of some sort to clear away overgrown and/or damaged branches.

 My personal experience with pruners: A good pair of hand pruning shears (I like Felco pruners) is one garden tool many plant owners should purchase early.
 They are one of those indispensable hand garden tools.

 A quality pair of bypass pruning shears can last 10-15 years.
-I own a pair of Felco pruners in use to this day that are over 30 years old and still going strong.
+I own a pair of Felco hand pruners in use to this day that are over 35 years old and still going strong.
 I’ve replaced blades and springs but the old Felco workhorse still gets the job done.

 You’ll find many models of pruning shears… as varied as any garden equipment.
 Between the light pruning shears for roses and the heavy duty “loppers” there seems no end of models.

-Select a model or pruning shears best suited to the person and the work.
+Select a model or tree pruning shears best suited to the person and the work.
+It’s also recommended to sanitize your pruners as you prune.
+More on sanitizing pruners here.

 Anvil Lopper & Anvil Pruner

-This tool is made specifically for chopping up dead branches, using a design with a blade that strikes against a soft plate.
+This cutting blade is made specifically for chopping up dead branches, using a design with a blade that strikes against a soft plate.
 You can expect to spend about $30 on a high quality anvil lopper and/or pruner.

-Anvil pruners are good for clipping away smaller dead branches and twigs (one-half-inch).
-You won’t be able to get close-in with this tool, but you can prune away large amounts of deadwood without jamming the blades with wood shards.
+Anvil pruners are good for clipping away smaller dead branches and twigs (one-half-inch) of the tree.
+A tree pruner may not be able to get close-in with this tool, but you can prune away large amounts of deadwood without jamming the blades with wood shards.

 Practice Safe & Effective Lopping